Information for vets

 Pet owners or pet exporters follow a process, depending on the type of animal and where it's going.
 The process for cats and dogs going to Australia has been made easier because New Zealand has an agreement with Australia.
 The agreement allows for an MPI-approved vet to issue the export certificate and no animal welfare export certificate is needed.

 This web page is for vets wanting information about:

 - Overseas Market Access Requirements (OMARs)

 - Raising concerns about an animal's fitness for travel

 - Cats and dogs to Australia – Operational Code

 When you're preparing a pet for export, make sure you read the latest Overseas Market Access Requirements (OMARs).
 We update them often and requirements can change.
 Requirements differ depending on the destination country and species of animal.

-- Download the export programme for cats and dogs to Australia [PDF, 1.3 MB]
+- Download the cats and dogs to Australia – Operational Code [PDF, 889 KB]

 Always peer review the certificate before issuing